mozilla-platform-ops/snakepit_puppet/README.md

 ...
 ```

-We attempt to eliminate this variability by installing the metapackage and recording the packages it installed.
-With that list we can repeatably install the same packages on bare metal and in a containers.
+Because we can't use this solution (our cards are from previous generations), we find what packages the metapackage (cuda-11-5 currently) installs.
+Once the packages have been identified, we craft an install script that installs all of the constituent packages (those including cuda and nvidia in the name, the full dependency list is very large).
+The install script is then used to install the required packages on the bare metal hosts and any containers.

-#### creating and testing an installation script
+### creating and testing package configurations

-##### optional: run a proxy
+#### 0 (optional): run a proxy

 These steps install lots of packages.
 Caching will speed things up dramatically.